 While some people opt to handle their interstate move on their own, your journey will be much easier if you work with the pros—especially if your move is really far.
 Here’s why:

-Professional movers have specialized staff for each step of the long-distance moving process: planning,
+· Professional movers have specialized staff for each step of the long-distance moving process: planning, packing, and driving.

 · Professional movers offer valuation coverage to insure your items against damage or loss.
 You won’t have to worry about breaking things by moving them on your own.